php-fig/fig-standards/proposed/container-meta.md

 ### 9.3 Contributors

-Are listed here all people that contributed in the discussions or votes (on container-interop), by alphabetical order:
+Are listed here all people that contributed in the discussions or votes (on container-interop and during migration to PSR-11), by alphabetical order:

 - [Alexandru Pătrănescu](https://github.com/drealecs)
 - [Amy Stephen](https://github.com/AmyStephen)